Ben-Brady/PureImage/README.md

 ## Contributing

-If you find any vulnerabilities, problems, just send me an [email](mailto:benbradybusiness@gmail.com) or file an [issue](https://github.com/Ben-Brady/PureImage/issues).
+If you find any vulnerabilities/problems, just send me an [email](mailto:benbradybusiness@gmail.com) or file an [issue](https://github.com/Ben-Brady/PureImage/issues).

+If you wish to develop, set the enviroment variable to increase verbosity and store the database in memory.

+> DEPLOYMENT = "TESTING"